knighthawk121/rl_pid_raspi_server/README.md

 The client node can use this action to send PID gain values and target positions to the server, and receive feedback on the motor's performance.

+## Other Potential use cases
+This method can be easily implemented on a more complex systems that use PID Controller as a primary control system, such as quadrotor UAVs.

 ## Contributing